kubernetes/enhancements/keps/sig-network/2004-topology-aware-subsetting/README.md

 This proposal builds off of the [EndpointSlice API](https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/).

-We propose a new Service annotation: `service.kubernetes.io/same-zone` with three options:
-- `Random`: This represents the existing approach that is already used, no special mechanism will be added.
-Traffic will be evenly distributed among endpoints behind a Service.
-- `Require`: EndpointSlice controller will conduct a simple but aggressive routing mechanism.
-It will group endpoints in a zone to an EndpointSlice Group that only receives traffic from that zone. `Require` requires users to ensure that a sufficient number of endpoints for a Service exist in each zone.
-  Services using this approach will only be reachable from zones that contain endpoints for the Service.
-- `Prefer`: EndpointSlice controller will conduct a more conservative routing mechanism.
+We propose a new Service annotation that would act as a hint for the EndpointSlice controller: `endpointslice.kubernetes.io/subsetting`.
+If set to `Auto` the EndpointSlice controller will conduct a more conservative routing mechanism.
 It will keep traffic in zone as long as each zone has a sufficient number of endpoints.
 If a zone does not have a sufficient number of endpoints, traffic will be routed to other zones.
 This will be explained in more detail below.

-This same pattern could be used for topology aware routing at node and region level.
-We could add new annotations `service.kubernetes.io/same-node` and `service.kubernetes.io/same-region` for node and region respectively with the same values `Require` and `Prefer`.
-With all these three levels combined together, their individual value could be influenced by values of others, i.e.
-`Require` node would also `Require` zone and region.
+If this annotation is unspecified or empty, the EndpointSlice controller will continue to behave as it already does with no form of subsetting.

+#### Interoperability

+If both this annotation and `topologyKeys` are set on a Service, `topologyKeys` will be given precedence and this annotation will be ignored.

+#### Feature Gate

+This functionality will be guarded by the `TopologyAwareSubsetting` feature gate.
+This gate should not be enabled if the `ServiceTopology` gate is enabled.

 #### Controller Configuration

 In addition to the Service-level annotation, a global default can be configured on the EndpointSlice controller.
 This will define the behavior of the controller for Services without an annotation specified.
-For backwards compatibility this will initially default to the `Random` approach.

 ### Notes/Constraints/Caveats

-In the future, if there is sufficient need, we may introduce another parameter for the `Prefer` approach that would allow users to specify a starting threshold.
-Starting threshold defines the starting point for `Prefer` (more detailed description below).
+In the future, if there is sufficient need, we may introduce another parameter for the `Auto` approach that would allow users to specify a starting threshold.
+Starting threshold defines the starting point for `Auto` (more detailed description below).
 We currently set the starting threshold to 3x the number of zones based on results from our test dataset for safer distribution results.

+Pods may exist without topology information.
+In that case, they will be distributed to zones that have the highest need (determined by the difference between expected endpoints and actual endpoints in the zone).

 ### Risks and Mitigations

-- Extra complexity to EndpointSlice Controller introduced by `Require` and `Prefer` could result in slower EndpointSlices update and potentially end up limiting scalability.
+- Extra complexity to EndpointSlice Controller introduced by the `Auto` approach could result in slower EndpointSlices update and potentially end up limiting scalability.
-- When users opt-in to the `Require` routing scheme, it is their responsibility to make sure the workloads are balanced.
-If a Service using this approach does not have any endpoints in a zone, it will be unreachable from that zone.
-- In a scenario where all traffic originates from a single zone, with `Require` and `Prefer` options, there is a chance that endpoints in that zone will be overloaded while endpoints in other zones receive little to no traffic.
+- In a scenario where all traffic originates from a single zone, with the `Auto` approach, there is a chance that endpoints in that zone will be overloaded while endpoints in other zones receive little to no traffic.
 Without some sort of feedback (out of scope) this will not self-rectify.
 - Autoscaling will not behave well if only a single zone is receiving large amounts of traffic.
 This could potentially be mitigated by separating deployments and HPAs per zone.